 If you’re making a face right now, I understand.
 Just a few years ago, I thought menstrual cups were super weird and I had zero interest in it.
 And then I listened to a podcast with the founder of The Flex Company, which had just started making disposable menstrual discs.
 I thought it was intriguing and I loved that they can hold the capacity of 5 super tampons and are completely body-safe.
 Did you know that some tampons and period products can contain toxic ingredients like aluminum, alcohols, fragrances, and bleach?!
 ICK!

 After trying the discs back in over 3 years ago now (wow!), I moved on to their menstrual cup which was a great option for a beginner like me.
 When the handy little pull tab broke, I switched over to the Lena Cup and I haven’t looked back since.

 I honestly can’t believe I ever fought it… it’s more convenient, more sustainable, and better for your body.
 But I’m resurfacing this post now because there is also a major tampon shortage.
 Not only is this WAY more affordable than pads and tampons, but you don’t need to run around searching for tampons every single month!
 Who has time for that?!

 Why You Should Try A Menstrual Cup Right Now

 What Is A Menstrual Cup?

-A menstrual cup is is a feminine hygiene device that collects menstrual fluid.
-Instead of a tampon that absorbs the fluid for a few hours and then needs to be thrown away, a menstrual cup provides protection for up to 12 hours and can be reused.
+A menstrual cup is is a feminine hygiene product that collects menstrual fluid.
+Instead of a tampon that absorbs the fluid for a few hours and then needs to be thrown away, this is a flexible cup that provides protection for up to 12 hours and can be reused.
 In fact, some brands can last for years, which will save you tons of money and trips to the pharmacy for sanitary products.